ktlab-project/mutation-order/README.md

 ### OVERVIEW
-This page includes codes for processing dataset into the probabilities of mutation order that clonal hematopoiesis acquire mutations to contribute leukemogenesis, as described in our original paper.
+This dipository includes codes for processing dataset into the probabilities of mutation order that clonal hematopoiesis acquire mutations to contribute leukemogenesis, as described in our original paper.
 In addition, the Web Application is provided.

 ### WEBAPP